The Department of Public Safety and Security oversees parking on campus and is available to assist with parking matters at any time.

 When the University is closed due to a snowstorm, on-campus parking will be restricted to Resident lots and Overflows lots.
 In this instance, Commuter lots should not be used unless otherwise directed.

 Vehicles belonging to students’ guests must be registered with the Department of Public Safety.
 The Temporary Parking Permit issued must be displayed on the driver’s side dashboard whenever the vehicle is parked on campus.
 Vehicles must park in the following parking lots:

 - Lot J Health and Fitness Center Parking Lot

 - Lot K Parking Lot

 Although Public Safety personnel regularly patrol parking areas, it is ultimately your responsibility to safeguard valuables left in your vehicle.
 Lock your vehicle at all times when you park on campus.
 Rivier University shall not be held responsible for the loss of or damage to vehicles or their contents while parked on campus.

 Upon request, the Public Safety office is available to provide escorts between parking areas and buildings, as well as building to building.
-For assistance, contact the Public Safety Office or utilize one of the yellow HELP Call Boxes on campus.
+For assistance, contact the Public Safety Office or utilize one of the blue light HELP Call Boxes on campus.